 — Hide menu

-Alexey Chernov was born in 1982 to a family of musicians.
-He showed his musical ability from an early ages and began to study music in his early childhood.
-At the age of six he entered the School of the Moscow Academic College of Music (class of N. Rogal-Levitskaya).
-After four years there, he continued his studies at the Central Music School of the Moscow State Tchaikovsky Conservatoire (class of Kira Shashkina).
-In 2000 he graduated from the Central School of Music, having specialised in piano (class of Natalia Troull) and composition (class of Leonid Bobylyov).
-In 2005 he graduated with distinction from the faculty of piano at the Moscow Conservatoire, completing his postgraduate studies in 2008 under Professor Natalia Troull.
+Pianist and composer Alexey Chernov was born in Russia in 1982 into a family of musicians.
+He showed his musical ability from an early age and began to study music in his early childhood.
+At the age of six he entered the School of the Moscow Academic College of Music.
+After four years there, he continued his studies at the Central Music School of the Moscow State Tchaikovsky Conservatoire.
+In 2000 he graduated from the Central School of Music, having specialized in piano (class of Natalia Troull) and composition (class of Leonid Bobylyov).
+In 2005 he graduated with distinction from the faculty of piano at the Moscow Conservatory, also completing his postgraduate studies in 2008 under Professor Natalia Troull.
 From 2008–2010 he undertook a further postgraduate course at the Royal College of Music in London under Professor Vanessa Latarche, while in 2011 he received his Artist Diploma in Performance from the RCM.

 In February 1998 (when he was fifteen years of age) he received an invitation from Mikhail Pletnev to perform Prokofiev’s First Piano Concerto with the Russian National Orchestra which he successfully performed in the Great Hall of the Moscow Conservatory.